AmericaSCORESBayArea/scoreslabs/README.md

 - School Attendance
 ### Are We Ready for Open Source Development? ###
 The evolving reality of collaborative, open source, looks compellingly like the twin worlds of Education and Athletics (among our favorites, Poetry and Soccer) and we need to bring our intuition from the collaborate realities of Scores Program but also as stakeholders in the future of tech.
-- The /OpenSourceReadinessChecklist.md is our first attempt to establish criteria before making the ScoresLabs repos public.
+- The [OS Readiness Checklist](/OpenSourceReadinessChecklist.md) is our first attempt to establish criteria before making the ScoresLabs repos public.
 # How to Contribute
 Visit our [Contributing](contributing.md) page to learn how to get involved
 # How to Donate